-If you’ve partnered with a lender before, they might be willing to lend a bit more to your business if they see you are legitimately on the road to financial rehabilitation.
+If you’ve partnered with a certain lender before, they might be willing to lend a bit more to your business if they see you are on the road to financial rehabilitation.
 This is known as an “airball,” Cassel said.

-“Sometimes it is a vicious cycle that is impossible to get out of,” Cassel added.
+“Sometimes, it is a vicious cycle that is impossible to get out of,” Cassel added.
 “As things get worse, the cost of borrowing goes up, so you have to figure out how to stabilize the business.
 Once you stabilize, you can focus on repair.”

 “You’ve got to look at the viability of the business,” he said.
 “Business owners have to be honest with themselves about long-term viability.”

-"Be honest, try to get a loan, and, ultimately, get back to a better lender," he said.
-"Some businesses never do, and owners start to feel like they’re working for the bank.”
+Cassel had this advice for struggling businesses: “Be honest, try to get a loan and, ultimately, get back to a better lender.
+Some businesses never do and owners start to feel like they’re working for the bank.”